 With the conclusion of The Opium War (1839- 1842), American superiority (Manifest Destiny) grew.
 Reports from Protestant missionaries stationed in China relayed to the American people their unsuccessful attempts to convert the Chinese to Christianity.
 These reports making their way home factored in supplanting favorable views toward China into negative opinions (Metrick-Chen 21-23).
 Defining Chinese as non-Christian heathens was an important element in disqualifying them as competitive laborers and applicants as citizens and visitors to the U.S.

-When Thomas Nast used Columbia in his cartoons, she represented American values in the purest sense.
-Nast is often credited with inventing Uncle Sam, but he only popularized the figure and used the tall thin man with a top hat and stripped pants as a symbol for the American government.
+When Thomas Nast used Columbia in his cartoons, she represented American values in the purest sense and was placed in cartoons to remind readers of American values and morality.
+Uncle Sam played a different role for the cartoonist.
+Nast is often credited with inventing Uncle Sam, but he only popularized the figure and Nast often included the tall thin man with a top hat and striped pants as a symbol for the American government and a reflection of the government’s current state of affairs.
 As this picture above depicts, Uncle Sam can get confused.
 He finds himself at the mercy of opposing political parties and is often trapped, not by what might be right, but what legislation has passed as the law of the land.

 The cover of this issue also shows Uncle Sam with his leg in a snare.
-In the following issue, he is seen in a full-paged cartoon, seemingly confused as he reflects upon his nation that all is not well in his American house.
+In the following issue, he is seen in a full-page cartoon, seemingly confused as he reflects upon his nation.
+All is not well in his American house.

 After the Fifteenth Amendment granted African Americans the right to vote, Southern Democrats continued measures to disenfranchise the African American vote.